 Important Things Parents Need to Know

 - Who takes the tests?
 Arizona students in public district and charter schools in third grade through high school take AzMERIT in reading, writing and math each spring.
 For high school students, these assessments are given at the end of their courses, similar to a final exam.

 - Does my child have to pass AzMERIT to graduate from high school?
 Students are NOT required to pass the assessment for graduation.
 Beginning with the class of 2017, all students will need to pass a civics test for graduation.

 - How will my child take the test?
 School districts and charter schools can choose to administer the assessment via pencil/paper or on a computer.
-Approximately 70% of schools and students across the state took the online, computer-based version of AzMERIT last spring.
+Approximately 80% of schools and students across the state have opted for the online, computer-based version of AzMERIT in the spring 2017.

 - Will my child’s information be protected?
 Your child’s test data is protected by a number of state and federal laws.
 Personal student data has never been, and never will be, shared with the federal government.

 - When will the results be available?
 This year, AzMERIT test results will be available by June 2017.

 - What are the benefits of AzMERIT?
 AzMERIT test results provide students with valuable information about how they are doing and if they are prepared for the next grade and eventually for college and career.
 Students should use the test as an opportunity to check on their progress without the anxiety of needing to pass to graduate.

 - You can support your child by learning about the skills being assessed on the test, as well as what sample questions might look like and talking with him about it.